-Genetic networks in development and cancer
+Genetic networks that regulate tissue homeostasis and cancer

 My laboratory focuses on understanding the molecular basis of gene expression selectivity.
 Transcriptional networks enable selective gene expression programs during many physiological and developmental processes.
 They are critical for maintenance of the differentiated state and deregulation of such networks is associated with cancer.
 Yet, the molecular mechanisms that establish and maintain gene expression selectivity are poorly understood.

 In this regard, we recently identified novel genes that serve as “molecular selectors” and play key roles in establishing gene expression selectivity.
 The action of selectors is mediated, in part, by the ability to impact differential recruitment of transcriptional co-factors essential for transcription.